jhusain/pushgenerator/README.md

 ### Iteration

 Iteration puts the consumer in control.
 In iteration the producer waits for the consumer to *pull* a value.
-The consumer may synchronously or asynchronously *pull* values from the producer (iterator), and the producer must synchronously produce values.
+The consumer may synchronously or asynchronously *pull* values from the producer (the iterator), and the producer must synchronously produce values.

 In ES6, language support was added for producing and consuming values via iteration.